 1. Calver to Froggatt Loop

-Not only is this riverside ramble a beautiful loop, but is perfect for your dog to have a paddle.
-Starting and finishing at the Bright Inn, this loop has the views, the water, and the Country Pub lunch.
+Not only is this riverside ramble a beautiful loop, but it is perfect for your dog to have a paddle.
+Starting and finishing at the Bright Inn, this loop offers views, water, and a Country Pub lunch.

-Setting off from the Bridge Inn, you’ll follow Duke’s Drive, passing a scouts hut to the left.
-You’ll then turn left and go through a gate to the Riverside Path beside the Derwent River.
+Setting off from the Bridge Inn, you'll follow Duke's Drive, passing a scout hut to the left.
+You'll then turn left and go through a gate to the Riverside Path beside the Derwent River.
+Keep hands and feet dry on damp paths with Sealskinz gloves, socks and hats designed for cold and wet days.
 You will eventually reach Calver Weir, which is ideal for the dog to have a paddle.
-Cross the Froggatt Bridge and into Froggatt village before looping back via Stocking Mill, where you’ll be able to enjoy the panoramic views of Froggatt Edge.
-From here you’ll be able to meander back to the Bridge Inn for a well deserved and refreshing drink.
+Cross the Froggatt Bridge and into Froggatt village before looping back via Stocking Mill, where you'll be able to enjoy the panoramic views of Froggatt Edge.
+From here you'll be able to meander back to the Bridge Inn for a well-deserved and refreshing drink.

 2. Stoney Middleton to Eyam Loop